- Prayer and Worship

 - About USCCB

 Subcommittee on African American Affairs e-newsletter is now available online.
-The May edition highlights what is going on at USCCB and beyond including new resources on Marriage and the 50th Anniversary of the Civil Rights movement.
+The October-November edition highlights what is going on at USCCB and beyond including several upcoming events.

 50th Anniversary Initiative - Rebuilding the Bridge: In the coming year, the country will celebrate several 50th anniversaries of civil rights milestones.
 Check out the 50th Anniversary Initiative page for more information about these events and the contribution of Catholics to this movement.